-You will also want to be attentive to the word choice, pronunciation, and word position when error correcting students.
+You will also want to be attentive to the word choice and pronunciation when error correcting students.
 For word position, you can stop the student and cross your two index fingers over each other, while for pronunciation you can simply say the right way to say it and then have the student repeat the corrected version back to you.

 Bottom Line: Error correction is an essential component to any conversation lesson, but vary the ways you do it and do it in moderation.

-4. Find Ways to Introduce New Vocabulary Terms Every Lesson
+10. Find Ways to Introduce New Vocabulary Terms Every Lesson

 One of the most important things I do when teaching a conversation lesson is introducing and writing down new vocabulary terms that come up.
 If a student can’t think of a word, your job is to help them find the word they want to use in that specific context and then introduce them to it.
 You can also repeat or summarize the same idea of what the student just said in your own words, how you would say it yourself naturally.

+Naturally, tie in new vocabulary terms.
 Many times the student may say something, you understand what they mean, but they just didn’t say it how a native speaker would.
 Let’s look at the examples below: